Updated on 4/28/2021

 No. Facebook’s goal is to ensure a thriving advertising environment on its platform.
 Apple’s privacy changes are part of an evolution in the advertising market, in which all players involved are adapting to operate within a new normal.
 It’s important to understand what’s changing and then determine how to adapt, not simply stop, your advertising efforts.

-What can I do to prepare for the iOS 14.5 update?
+What can I do to prepare for and manage the change?

 We recommend implementing three tasks to prepare for the privacy update on iOS 14.5: